Houdini 21.0 Nodes Geometry nodes

 1. In the Network Editor, create a Muscle Flex SOP node.

-2. Connect your solid muscle geometry (for example, like the output of the Muscle Constraint Properties Vellum SOP node) to input 1 on the Muscle Flex SOP node.
+2. Connect your solid muscle geometry (for example, like the output of the Muscle Constraint Properties Otis SOP node) to input 1 on the Muscle Flex SOP node.
+If you plan to mirror your muscles, do so before connecting them here.

 3. Connect your prerolled animated bone geometry to input 2 on the Muscle Flex SOP node.

-4. (Optional) Connect your Muscle Tension Lines SOP node to input 3 on the Muscle Flex SOP node.
+4. (Optional) Connect your Muscle Tension Line Activate SOP node to input 3 on the Muscle Flex SOP node.

 Warning

-1. Make sure that you first follow the steps above for:
+1. Make sure that you first follow the step above for:

 • Connecting your Muscle Flex SOP node’s inputs.